 - Download and complete the Change of Major, Degree or Specialization form from the Office of the Registrar here.

-- Bring the form to currently declared major department/program for signature.
+- Bring the form to your current major department for signature.

-- Return completed and signed form to the Office of the Registrar in USVC 103.
+- Return the completed and signed form to the Office of the Registrar.

 - You will receive an email notifying you whether your major has been changed